 Dual Anonymous Review

 Version 6.3.1 of AASTeX provides a specific “anonymous” style for rendering a manuscript PDF that is anonymized, removing the author(s), affiliation(s), and acknowledgments.
 Anonymized AASTeX templates are available.
 For Word (doc/x) submissions authors should simply leave the authors, affiliations, and acknowledgments out of the submitted manuscript file.
+Please include the author names, affiliations, and acknowledgments in a separate cover letter.
 A Word (doc/x) template is also available.
 Authors are encouraged to use these for submissions.

 Two Reviewers

-The PSJ will honor the legacy in Planetary Sciences of providing more feedback to authors by generally sending the manuscript to two reviewers.
+The PSJ will honor the legacy in the planetary sciences of providing more feedback to authors by generally sending the manuscript to two reviewers.

 Copyright